 Other areas around the UK may offer different additional services for their own residents.
 You probably won't be entitled to them, but it can be worth checking.
 You should contact the council for the area in which you intend travelling.

-Go to Applying for a bus pass to download a bus pass application form or a companion bus pass form.
+Go to applying for a bus pass to apply for your bus pass online, or to download a companion bus pass form.